overthink/hhco/README.md

     (hhco.core/-main 100000 1) ;7.58982

-With three players, you've got more people rolling negatives and prolonging the game.
+With three players, you've got more people spinning negatives and prolonging the game.
 Expect the winner to take ~9.5 spins in this case.

     (hhco.core/-main 100000 3) ;9.49713